AlvinKimata/pneumonia-diagnosis/README.md

-# Pneumonia diagnosis project.
+# AI-based Pneumonia diagnosis system.

-### This web application is implemented using the ASP.Net Core framework.
+### This web application is implemented using the `ASP.Net Core` framework.

-## Application Setup.

 ### 1. Database setup.
-The database used is Ms SQL server running on a docker image.
-Use the command below to pull and start a docker container.
+The database used is Ms SQL server running on a docker container.
+Use the command below to pull and start a docker container from the image.

 ```bash
 $ docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=<password>" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest